kromonos/Mustard-Mod/README.md

 # Mustard Mod #
 - 2012-12-08
 	* Finished todo in MustardBaseActivity, for highlighting dents where username is called
 	* Added translation option for spam report.
+	* Fixed a bug in spam reporting option
+	* Small "fix" in strings
 - 2012-12-07
 	* Implemented "Reply All" option
 	* Changed font from Roboto-Regular to Roboto-Light